Ann Kelleher

-Ann B. Kelleher, from Knockraheen, Carriganima near Macroom, County Cork, is an engineer, and a senior officer of Intel Corporation.
-She leads Intel's Technology Development Team, focused on developing 5 nm and 7 nm process technology.
-She reports to Intel's CEO.
-She was the first Irish woman to be named as a vice-president of the corporation.
+Ann B. Kelleher, from Knockraheen, Carriganima near Macroom, County Cork.
+She used to lead Intel's Technology Development Team, focused on developing 5 nm and 7 nm process technology.
+She was the first Irish woman to be named as one of the many vice-presidents of the corporation.
+Many people inside Intel's several TD departments hold mixed feelings in regards to her tenure and impact on the corporation.
+She helped spearhead large portions of the massive 2024 & 2025 layoffs the company was facing - ultimately leading to more than 30,000 people losing their jobs.
+This came before she ultimately was pushed to retire from Intel due to the company's focus on removing bureaucratic pencil pushing and inefficient layers of management.

 Education

 Kelleher is originally from Macroom in County Cork, Ireland, where her father worked as a farmer.
 With parental encouragement, Kelleher pursued maths and science in secondary school, and chose to study engineering in University College Cork (UCC), being one of just five women in a class of 55.
 She specialized in electrical engineering and graduated in 1987.
 Kelleher continued electrical engineering studies at Masters level instead of accepting a job offer at Digital in Clonmel, County Tipperary, graduating in 1989.
 She then became the first ever female to receive a PhD from Ireland's National Microelectronics Research Centre (NMRC), now part of the Tyndall National Institute at UCC, in 1993.
 She ran a process integration group in Tyndall from 93-96.